Spontaneous quantum emission from analog white holes in a nonlinear optical medium: Results

-In Fig.~\ref{fig:spectra}, we consider a pump pulse of wavelength $\lambda=1055$~nm, for which $v_0=0.684\,c$.
-The upper left panel refers to the case of a Gaussian pulse with $v=v_0$, while the upper right panel is for a $\delta=7^\circ$ Bessel pulse with $v_\delta\approx0.689\,c$.
-In each panel, four different values of the refractive index perturbation are considered, $\delta n\approx1.6,\,1.3,\,0.88,\,0.33\,\times 10^{-3}$ (solid, dashed, dotted, dot-dashed line), corresponding to input energies of $E=1280,\,1080,\,720,\,270\,\mu\mbox{J}$ in the experiment~\cite{faccioexp}.
-In the Gaussian pulse case, an analog white hole horizon is present for all considered values of~$E$ and the dispersion has the same shape as shown in the upper panels of Fig.~\ref{fig:optical}.
-On the other hand, for the Bessel pulses the speed is so large that the dispersion has on both sides the qualitative shape of the upper right panel of Fig.~\ref{fig:optical}.
-As a result, there is no $(\ommin,\ommax)$ range where an analog white hole horizon is present.
-In spite of this, negative norm modes are still present, leading~\cite{granada_proc} to a finite quantum vacuum emission.
-In order to perform a critical comparison to experimental data, some scattering process must~\cite{kinetics} be invoked to justify the emission at $90^\circ$ in the experiment.
-Assuming this scattering to be wavelength-independent, the qualitative agreement of our predictions with the results of Figs.~4 and~3 of Ref.~\cite{faccioexp} is quite good for both Gaussian and Bessel pulses.
+The emission spectra seen from the laboratory frame are studied in Fig.~\ref{fig:spectra}.
+Inspired by the experiments in~\cite{faccioexp,faccionjp}, we consider a pump pulse of wavelength $\lambda=1055$~nm, corresponding to a group velocity of $v_0=0.684\,c$.
+The upper left panel illustrates the case of a Gaussian pulse for which $v=v_0$, while the upper right panel illustrates the case of a Bessel pulse propagating at the faster speed $v=0.6885\,c$ corresponding to a $\delta=6.7^\circ$ Bessel angle (see footnote~\ref{foot:daniele}).
+In each panel, four different values of the refractive index modulation are considered.
+For the slower velocity $v=v_0$ (upper left panel), an analog white-hole horizon is present for all considered values of~$\delta n$ and the dispersion has the same shape as shown in the upper panels of Fig.~\ref{fig:optical}.
+On the other hand, for the faster velocity $v=v_{\delta=6.7^\circ}$~(upper right panel), the dispersion has the qualitative shape shown in Fig.~\ref{fig:dispersion_smalln} with no horizon.